 Getting arrested during divorce can lead to issues, such as losing custody of your children.
-Criminal law often goes hand in hand in family law.
+Criminal law often goes hand in hand with family law.
 Emotions can go high during a divorce, and sometimes it brings out the worst in people.

 - Summary Conviction offences